Charlie Blackmon Preview, Player Props: Rockies vs. Cubs

 Charlie Blackmon At The Plate

-- Blackmon is hitting .280 with 16 doubles, four triples, seven home runs and 35 walks.
+- Blackmon has 17 doubles, four triples, seven home runs and 35 walks while hitting .279.

-- He has hit a long ball in 8.9% of his games this year, and 2% of his trips to the plate.
+- In 8.8% of his games this year, he has hit a long ball, and 2% of his trips to the dish.

-- In 25 games this season (31.6%), Blackmon has picked up an RBI, and in 10 of those games (12.7%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.